jpedro/jpedro.github.io/git-dd.md

 ## TL;DR

 - The `!f() { ... ;};f` sets the git alias to become a shell function.
-Inside this function we:
+Inside this function:

 - Grab the `deploy.host` and `deploy.dir` git config  values.

-- Ensure they are not empty.
-We exit early with a message if empty.
+- Ensure they have values.
+Exit early with a message if empty.

-- Run some `ssh` command.
+- `ssh` into the host and rebases the current branch in the target directory against its upstream.

+The last part is wrapped with a pair of `\033[2m` and `\033[0m` to signal that output comes from the host, not your local machine.

 ## Git aliases